 A frequent preacher at area churches and camp meetings, Pastor Mike also serves as a Spiritual Director of the Rawlinsville Camp Meeting, and he is a member of the Water Street Ministries board of directors.
 A 1983 graduate of Lebanon Valley College, he holds a Master of Divinity from Evangelical Seminary, and an honorary Doctor of Divinity from Lancaster Bible College.
 Mike has completed post-graduate work at Fuller Theological Seminary.

 Mike and Jenny live in Smoketown, just east of Lancaster.
 They are the parents of four daughters: Katie, who is married to Brent Hostetter, Carolyn, Amanda, and Lydia.
-They are also grandparents to Camden and Grayson Hostetter.
+They are also grandparents to Camden, Grayson, and Macy Kate Hostetter.